rekib0023/House-Rent-Prediction-Pipeline-Overview/README.md

 ![Target Distribution](/plots/target_distribution1.png)

-The skewness of the data points are resolved after log transformation.
+The skewness of the data points is resolved after log transformation.
 Log transformation gave us a skewness of 4.47 and kurtosis of 52.47

 ![Target Distribution](/plots/target_distribution2.png)